Math Language Routines: Discourse with a Purpose

 What are math language routines?

-As students engage in math language routines, MLRs help students to advance their thinking in the following ways:
+MLRs support students in advancing their thinking in the following ways:

-Let’s see what opportunities each MLR provides for students to practice exploring their math thinking and the MLRs’ connections to the Standards for Mathematical Practice.
+Let’s explore how each MLR supports students in developing their mathematical thinking and engaging with the Standards for Mathematical Practice.

-MLR 1: Stronger and Clearer Each Time – Students write a response to a math problem, then verbally share their response with a partner to get feedback from the listener to improve the response, and revise their original written response based on the feedback they received.
+MLR 1: Stronger and Clearer Each Time – Students begin by writing a response to a math problem, then verbally share their response with a partner to receive feedback.
+They use this feedback to revise and strengthen their original written response.

 (This connects to Standards for Mathematical Practice 1: Make sense of problems and persevere in solving them, 3: Construct viable arguments and critique the reasoning of others, and 6: Attend to precision.

-MLR 2: Collect and Display – Students access their own and others mathematical ideas as the teacher scribes the language, strategies, and concepts students use during partner, small group, or whole-class discussions using written words, diagrams, and pictures.
+MLR 2: Collect and Display – Students engage with their own and others’ mathematical ideas as the teacher captures and displays their language, strategies, and reasoning—using written words, diagrams, or pictures—during partner, small group, or whole-class discussions.

 (Standards for Mathematical Practice 3: Construct viable arguments and critique the reasoning of others, and 6: Attend to precision.

-As students view the thinking of their classmates from the representation, they can address any differences they see between their representation and their classmates’ representation in type and kind, further pushing students to find the most efficient or precise representation to solve the problem.)
+As students view the thinking of their classmates, they can address any differences they see between their representation and their classmates’ representation, further pushing students to find the most efficient or precise representation to solve the problem.)

 MLR 3: Critique, Correct, and Clarify – Students rewrite a math response from an example that is incorrect, incomplete, or otherwise ambiguous.